 17 March 2020 Catherine McKinnell MP, Chair of the Taskforce, wrote to Government departments asking them as a matter of urgency to consider the needs and circumstances of kinship carers, including those aged over 70 years old, those with a serious underlying health condition or who are raising a child with such a condition.

 5 March 2020 Parliamentarians, who are members of the Taskforce, wrote to the Chancellor, asking him to invest in families who provide a safe and loving home to children who would otherwise enter or remain in care.
 The letter sets out six measures that the Chancellor should take.

 The launch of the Taskforce

-The Taskforce was launched at an event in Parliament on the 5th December.
-Speakers included Nadhim Zahawi MP, Parliamentary Under-Secretary of State for Children and Families.
-Other speakers included Enza and her grandson Bradley, Cathy Ashley, Chief Executive of Family Rights Group and Anna Turley MP.
+The Taskforce was launched at an event in Parliament on the 5th December 2018.
+Speakers included Nadhim Zahawi MP, then-Parliamentary Under-Secretary of State for Children and Families.
+Other speakers included kinship carer Enza and her grandson Bradley, and Cathy Ashley, Chief Executive of Family Rights Group and the founder of the Taskforce, Anna Turley..

-Those attending included Luciana Berger MP, Alex Chalk MP, Alex Cunningham MP, Helen Hayes MP, Mike Hill MP, Kevan Jones MP, Kerry McCarthy MP, Melanie Onn MP, Gareth Snell MP, Stephen Twigg MP, Baroness Armstrong, Baroness Drake, alongside kinship carers, civil servants from the Department for Education and representatives from organisations within the Kinship Care Alliance including Coram Baaf, Family Rights Group, Grandparents Plus, and Kinship Carers UK.
+Those attending included Alex Chalk MP, Alex Cunningham MP, Helen Hayes MP, Mike Hill MP, Kevan Jones MP, Kerry McCarthy MP, Baroness Armstrong, Baroness Drake, alongside kinship carers, civil servants from the Department for Education and representatives from organisations within the Kinship Care Alliance including Coram BAAF, Family Rights Group, Grandparents Plus, and Kinship Carers UK.